 The use of staggered long/triple jump pits helped to minimise the overall width of the facility and fit within the existing fence line.

-During the construction phase, we noticed that the existing pavement make-up of the high jump fan, which was to be converted to a full D, wasn’t in line with the geotechnical investigation findings.
+During the Construction Phase Consulting Services, we noticed that the existing pavement make-up of the high jump fan, which was to be converted to a full D, wasn’t in line with the geotechnical investigation findings.
 Therefore, the pavement had additional remediation works undertaken.

-In combination with the new pavilion that was constructed at the same time, AC Robertson is a fantastic facility that the club can use to entice new athletes.
+In combination with the new pavilion that was constructed at the same time, AC Robertson is a fantastic facility that is popular with both existing and new members of its home clubs.
 Most importantly the athletics facility obtained Class 2 certification ensuring it complied with World Athletics requirements.